How to Handle Transitional Stress

 We’ve all heard the adage that death and taxes are life’s only guarantees, but change is one of life’s certainties, too.
 The only effective balance to change is resilience, and one of the most effective ways to embrace change is by focusing on the positives.

-Resiliency is what allows us to move forward after our initial reactions to our life situations, like anger, fear or sadness.
+Resiliency is what allows us to move forward after our initial reactions to our life situations, like anger, fear, or sadness.
 By remaining resilient, we are able to look at our situations differently, with an eye to overcoming challenges and finding contentment.
 Resiliency reminds us that nothing is permanent, and it encourages us to be flexible in adjusting our plans when life throws us curveballs.
+(Check out my podcast episode on Resilience for more.)

 Major life transitions have a significant emotional cost, but they often require a lot of time and money, too.
 This can be particularly true in the early stages of a transition.
 It’s almost impossible to budget for the financial impact of a major life transition because they are all different.
 Even in situations where the type of transition is more common, such as divorce, the details involved are unique to each instance.